Connect your repos

 The problem

 Install the VS Code or Cursor extension.
-DevClocked detects your active repositories automatically.
+DevClocked finds your active repos automatically.

-No timers to start.
-No buttons to press.
-DevClocked tracks session duration, idle gaps, and active coding time in the background.
+No timers, no buttons.
+DevClocked tracks duration, idle gaps, and active coding time on its own.

-Hours per repo, focus windows, language breakdown, contribution patterns.
-Insights GitHub's graph was never designed to show.
+Hours per repo, focus windows, and language breakdown.
+The insight a contribution graph can’t show.

 Deep filtering